sztjtjtj/learngit/readme.txt

-git is free software distributed under the GPL. git has mutable index calledstage. git tracks changes of files. create a new branch is quick.
+git is free software distributed under the GPL. git has mutable index calledstage. git tracks changes of files. create a new branch is quick & sample.